KSSX: Rhythmic oldies (2012–2013)

-Rhythmic adult contemporary (2013-2016)
+Rhythmic adult contemporary (2013–2016)

 On November 16, 2013, KSSX flipped once again to Christmas music, but kept the "KISS-FM" name and "The Rhythm of San Diego" slogan.
 At Midnight on December 26, the station completely shifted to a rhythmic adult contemporary direction, dropping the pre-1989 songs from their playlist to focus on the 1990s, 2000s and current material, and changed their slogan to "Today's Rhythm and All the Best Throwbacks".
 Since then, KSSX has shifted towards rhythmic top 40 by incorporating more current hip hop, as XHITZ-FM de-emphasized hip hop in 2013 and began moving towards a more Mainstream Top 40 direction.

 On September 16, 2014, Clear Channel spun off its radio and communications division; the spun off entity was renamed iHeartMedia.

-Urban Contemporary (2016–present)
+Rhythmic Contemporary (2016–present)

 On May 27, 2016, KSSX airstaff announced the station was going to start "Jam'n" for the Memorial Day weekend at 3 p.m. that day.
 At that time, after playing "Ignition" by R. Kelly, KSSX rebranded as "Jam'n 95.7" under the direction of program director Rob Scorpio.
 "The Next Episode" by Dr. Dre and "Work" by Rihanna were the first two songs played.
-Under the new format, KSSX is the second station in San Diego to adopt the Jammin brand (though as "Jam'n"), which was previously utilized by XHITZ off and on from the 1990s through the 2010s.
+Under the new format, KSSX is the second station in San Diego to adopt the Jammin brand (though as Jam'n), which was previously utilized by XHITZ off and on from the 1990s through the 2010s.

 HD Programming

 KSSX utilizes two HD subchannels.
-The HD1 subchannel is the same Urban radio format as its standard FM signal, as required by law.
+The HD1 subchannel is the same Rhythmic radio format as its standard FM signal, as required by law.
 For the longest time, operation of the HD2 subchannel was contracted to the EMF, and like most HD capable urban stations, carried the Air 1 network.
 On February 1, 2019, operation of the HD2 subchannel passed to the Association For Community Education, which now repeats the programming of KMRO and carries that station's Spanish-language religious programming; in effect, now carrying the Nueva Vida (Spanish for New Life) network, the affiliation moved from AM station KSDO.
 FM translator 98.5 K253AD relayed the HD2 subchannel, as KSSX already reaches North County, having Carlsbad as its city of license.

 In the light of the George Floyd protests, iHeart terminated the agreement with the Association for Community Education in June 2020, and replaced it with news radio.
 It began airing programming from the Black Information Network later that summer.
 The relay was dropped on the translator in early 2021, when it began simulcasting KARJ's HD3 subchannel; KSSX-HD2 now simulcasts KFOO, the Inland Empire BIN affiliate.